 Use of CCTV security footage is widespread across various sectors, including policing, retail, healthcare, education, and public transport.
 While these recordings are invaluable for enhancing security and improving operations, they can also pose significant risks regarding personal data protection.
 To strike a balance between utilising this footage and safeguarding individual privacy, our video redaction and masking services have emerged as essential tools for organisations that must handle sensitive information responsibly.

-Video redaction is the process of editing CCTV footage to obscure or remove identifiable information or personal data before distribution or public sharing.
+Video redaction is the process of editing CCTV or BWV footage to obscure or remove identifiable information or personal data before distribution or public sharing.
 This service is crucial for a variety of reasons.
 For instance, police often rely on video footage evidence to investigate crimes, but they must ensure that the images shared with the public or in court do not expose sensitive information about innocent bystanders.
 Similarly, retail businesses may use footage for loss prevention but need to redact images of customers who are not involved in any incident.

 Healthcare facilities are mandated to protect patients' privacy under GDPR in Europe (and HIPAA in the U.S).
 As they capture footage for security or monitoring purposes, redacting the identities of patients and staff helps ensure compliance with these laws.
 Educational institutions, which also maintain CCTV systems for safety and supervision, must be equally vigilant in protecting the identities of students and staff members.
 Public transport hubs, monitoring passenger movements, face similar challenges; removing identifiable features is essential to maintaining public trust.